iltommi/qdb-documentation/source/api/nodejs.rst

   .. js:function:: at (index, callback(err, data))

       Retrieves the value at the index in the queue.
+The item at the index must exist or it will throw an error.

       :param index: The index of the object in the Queue.
       :param function callback(err, data): A callback or anonymous function with error and data parameters.